joanaz/MMM-MirrorMirrorOnTheWall/README.md

 This is a module for the [MagicMirror](https://github.com/MichMich/MagicMirror).
 It uses AWS IoT Device Gateway to receive commands from Alexa, then displays text/images/video on the Magic Mirror, and turn on/off Magic Mirror Modules according to the commands.

-You have to setup and install [MirrorMirrorOnTheWall Alexa Skill](https://github.com/joanaz/MirrorMirrorOnTheWallSkill) before using this module.
+You have to setup Alexa, and install the [MirrorMirrorOnTheWall Alexa Skill](https://github.com/joanaz/MirrorMirrorOnTheWallSkill) before using this module.
+Please follow the instructions in there before continuing here.

 ## AWS IoT Credentials

-You need to setup an AWS IoT Device, and save the credentials locally in this repo.
-You can use the same credentials for the above complementary Alexa Skill.

-1. login to AWS Management Console
-2. find __AWS IoT__ service
-3. click on __Connect__ at the left menu bar
-4. under _Configuring a device_, click on __Get Started__
-5. choose __Linux/OSX__ platform, and __Node.JS__
-6. give your device a name
-7. download credentials and run the start.sh script, which will generate a root-CA.crt
-8. create a folder called __certs__ inside the __src__ folder
-9. place all the credentials in the __certs__ folder
-10. open MirrorMirror.js, replace the __keyPath__, __certPath__, and __caPath__ to your own
+You should have the AWS IoT Device credentials from setting up the above Alexa skill.
+Copy the __certs__ folder from there and paste it inside this Magic Mirror Module folder.
+Next, open the MirrorMirror.js in this folder, and again, replace the __keyPath__, __certPath__, and __caPath__ to your own.

 ## Dependencies